 The Anna Maria Historic Green Village is a development of Mike and Lizzie Thrasher, who have spent the past eight years restoring several historic island cottages, moving and grouping them together, and then modernizing them with renewable and green energy systems.
 The Thrashers also worked with local entrepreneurs to create and locate their businesses in the cottages and other commercial buildings – all while preserving the Old Florida charm of the 100-year-old Gulf Coast island city.

-Anchor Products, LLC of Grapevine, Texas, is the manufacturer of the U-Anchor rooftop attachment products for low-slope roof membranes.
-The U-Anchor products come with an industry standard material warranty.
+Anchor Products, LLC of Colleyville, Texas, is the manufacturer of U-Anchor rooftop attachment products for commercial roof systems.
+The U-Anchors are backed with our industry best warranty.